LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ### 4.10.6 Known Limitations

 The IBM FHIR Server's fhir-bulkdata-webapp does not support [persistence interceptors](https://github.com/IBM/FHIR/blob/main/docs/src/pages/guides/FHIRServerUsersGuide.md#43-persistence-interceptors).
+Therefor, $import requests will not lead to `beforeCreate`/`beforeUpdate` or `afterCreate`/`afterUpdate` method calls and $export requests will not lead to `beforeRead`/`beforeSearch` or `afterRead`/`afterSearch` method calls.
-As the IBM FHIR Server's notifications feature is implemented as a persistence interceptor, the afterCreate and afterUpdate operation are not executed.
+Because the IBM FHIR Server's notifications feature is implemented as a persistence interceptor, bulk operations will not result in any notification events.

 ## 4.11 Audit logging service
 The Audit logging service pushes FHIR server audit events for FHIR operations in [Cloud Auditing Data Federation (CADF)](https://www.dmtf.org/standards/cadf) standard format to a Kafka backend, such as *IBM Cloud Event Streams service*.